Amai Manabilang: Climate

 The town's climate is similar to that of Baguio.

 Demographics

+Religion

+Amai Manabilang is composed of two major groups – 99% Muslim Bangsamoro and 1% Catholic.
+Catholics inhabited barangays Sumogot and Francfort.
+The Muslim Bangsamoros occupied the rest of the 17 barangays.

-Ethic groups
+Ethnic groups

-The Municipality of Amai Manabilang is inhabited by settlers of different origins, like Ilonggos, Ivatans, Ilocano, Bisaya and other smaller ethnic groups that dominated barangays Francfort and Sumugot.
+Amai Manabilang is inhabited by settlers of different origins, like Ilonggos, Ivatans, Ilocano, Bisaya and other smaller ethnic groups that dominated barangays Francfort and Sumugot.
 This is due to the Settlement Program and Land Tenure Laws of the Republic of the Philippines.
 The Moro Maranaws who came from the different municipalities of Lanao del Sur and Lanao del Norte inhabited the rest of the seventeen barangays of this municipality.
 Their source of livelihood is farming, mainly crop production.
 Having rich soil, the municipality is one of the largest corn producers in the province, only second to its mother municipality of Wao for having vast agricultural land capable of producing variable crops which could give sufficient food and income to the population.